This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 23. HMS Belfast

-A museum ship that is no longer in service, HMS Belfast is a surviving Second World War Royal Navy warship that was originally launched in 1938 and saw service in all over the world before being decommissioned in the 1960s.
-Admission is £16 for adults (as at June 2020).
+The permanently moored vessel is a surviving Second World War Royal Navy warship that was originally launched in 1938 and saw service and conflict all over the globe before being decommissioned in the 1960s.

 24. The Scoop / The Tower of London

-If you have finished this walk around London and still have energy – how about now continuing across Tower Bridge, into London’s historic heart and explore the ‘Square Mile’?
-Read our full guide to the City of London here >
+If you have finished this London South Bank walk and still have energy – how about now continuing across Tower Bridge, into London’s historic heart and explore the ‘Square Mile’?
+Read our full guide to the City of London, or try one of these 40+ pubs on the river in London?

 Check out our other London blog posts